Online Tutor For English

 It makes no difference: Idiomatic phrase.
 I don't see any difference

-at the gym: Use the preposition 'at' when you want to state the destination or address.
+at the gym: Use the preposition 'at' to indicate a place or address.

 at a lower pace: Use the preposition 'at" when you need to indicate a specific pace.

-twice a week: Use the indefinite article 'a' or 'an' when you state the number of times an action occurs within a time period, such as an hour, a day, a week, a month, or a year.
+twice a week: Use the indefinite article 'a' or 'an' when an action occurs within a time period, such as an hour, a day, a week, a month, or a year.

-for the last two months: Use the preposition 'for' when an action began in the past and continues into the present.
-See the Present Perfect Tense.
+for the last two months: Use the preposition 'for'../Grammar/present-perfect-examples.php">Present Perfect Tense.

-stop running: Add the 'ing' to the base verb when you use the verb 'stop'.
+stop running: Add the 'ing' to the base form of the verb 'stop'.
 "Stop talking!"
 "Stop calling me every day."

 begin at: Use the preposition 'at' with time or place.
 "I began this lesson at 3 p.m. today."
 "I took my first dancing lessons at Tisch School."
 I have worked at the City Bank three years."

-Great! an exclamation we use to emphasize our satisfaction when some answers a question or does something.
+Great!
+An exclamation we use to emphasize our satisfaction when some body answers a question or does something we like.

 let's meet: let us meet.
-The verb 'let' always takes the base form the verb.
+The verb 'let' always takes the base form of a verb.
 "Let's go."
 "Let's eat dinner early today."

 Steps to Write a Three-Paragraph Essay